12.1 Polynomial Regression#

 ax[1].axhline(0, linestyle='--')

-Second order polynomial model#
+Second order polynomial#

 polynomial_features_p2 = PolynomialFeatures(degree=2, include_bias=True)